In 1953, an invitation published in the Tallahassee Democrat read in part:

 Dr. Paul Finner donated land for a new chapel that was dedicated Christmas Eve, 1957 (originally located on Chapel Drive near Florida State University’s campus).
 In 1960, 67 members voted for the merger of Unitarians and Universalists.
 Our current home on Meridian Road was built in 1967.

 We welcome a diversity of gender identity, sexuality, race, age, and ability.
 This congregation has a history of supporting civil rights, racial harmony, and religious freedom.
 These values have found expression through:

 - opposition to Jim Crow laws and racial segregation in Tallahassee;

 - protesting daily Bible readings in the public school

 - marching for civil rights and urging federal intervention in support of civil rights marches;

 - supporting opponents of the California Loyalty Oath during the McCarthy era.

 In succeeding decades, the Unitarian Universalist Church of Tallahassee has furthered our commitment to nurturing our Earth by becoming a certified Green Sanctuary.
-More recently, we have collaborated with interfaith groups to promote justice and equality.
-We actively supported marriage rights and the adoption of the Leon County Human Rights Ordinance, and continue to work for gay rights and adoption rights.
-We host the Unitarian Universalist Legislative Ministry of Florida each year when they call on legislators to put forward an agenda on rights for homeless persons.
+More recently, we belong to the Capital Area Justice Ministry to promote justice and equality.
+We are a certified Welcoming Congregation for lesbian, gay, bisexual, transgender, intersex, asexual, two-spirit, genderqueer, and non-binary people.
+We host the Unitarian Universalist Legislative Ministry of Florida each year when they call on legislators to advocate for policies consistent with and supportive of Unitarian Universalist values.